2 years ago, the Taliban banned girls from school. It’s a worsening crisis for all Afghans

 WILL THE TALIBAN CHANGE THEIR MINDS?

-The Taliban waged a decades-long jihad, or holy war, to implement their vision of Sharia.
+The Taliban waged a decades-long jihad to implement their vision of Sharia.
 They are not backing down easily.
 Sanctions, frozen assets, the lack of official recognition, and widespread condemnation has made little difference.

 Countries that have a relationship with the Taliban could make an impact.
 But they have different priorities, reducing the prospects of a united front on girls’ education.